egyjs/logSniper/README.md

 # logSniper
-A fast and powerful dashboard (admin page,login) finder
+A fast and powerful dashboard (admin,login page) finder

 ## To install logSniper in Kali Linux: